Modern slavery statement

 The statement sets out the actions the University has taken to combat modern slavery in its supply chains and across its business.

-The University of Central Lancashire is a leading modern multi-campus university, in Lancashire, Cumbria and Cyprus.
-We are one of the UK’s largest universities with a student and staff community approaching 38,000 individuals.
+The University of Central Lancashire is a leading modern multi-campus university, in Lancashire and Cumbria.
+We are one of the UK’s largest universities with a student and staff community of over 42,000 individuals.
 Internationally the University has academic partners in all regions of the globe.

-The University’s core business is teaching and research - it has a wide range of subject areas and comprises Faculties and Academic Schools supported by Professional Services teams.
-We employ around 3000 full and part-time staff covering both the Academic and Professional Services areas.
+The University’s core business is teaching and research - it has a wide range of subject areas and comprises Academic Schools supported by Professional Services teams.
+We employ around 3,700 full and part time staff covering both the Academic and Professional Services areas.

-The University has an annual turnover in the region of £275 million of which c£85 million is spent on goods and services to support the running of the University with a further £25 million on average on its capital program.
+The University has an annual turnover in the region of £290 million of which c£100 million is spent on goods and services to support the running of the University with a further £25 million a year on average on its capital program.

 The University is supported by Procurement & Commercial Services in the delivery of significant procurements and the oversight of contracts management.